cozywigwam/cozywigwam.github.io/README.md

 npm start

 # build to /public
-npm build
+npm run build
 ```

 Gatsby build with Styled Components.
-Also org-mode -> md/html -> react -> html (at some point).
+Includes "notations" and themes.
+The content is either markdown or org-mode -> markdown.